Microsoft Windows version history: Windows 8 and Windows Server 2012

-Windows 8.1
+Windows 8.1 and Windows Server 2012 R2

 Windows 8.1 and Windows Server 2012 R2 were released on October 17, 2013.
 Windows 8.1 is available as an update in the Windows Store for Windows 8 users only and also available to download for clean installation.
 The update adds new options for resizing the live tiles on the Start screen.
 Windows 8 was given the kernel number NT 6.2, with its successor 8.1 receiving the kernel number 6.3.
 Neither had any service packs, although many consider Windows 8.1 to be a service pack for Windows 8.
 However, Windows 8.1 received two main updates in 2014.
 Both versions received some criticism due to the removal of the Start menu and some difficulties to perform tasks and commands.
+Windows 8.1 also brought back the start icon at the bottom-left screen.

 Windows 8.1 is available in the same editions as its predecessor for users not running Windows 8.

 Microsoft ended support on January 10, 2023.